 loveisrespect’s purpose is to engage, educate and empower young people to prevent and end abusive relationships.
 Resources include information on dating basics, healthy relationships, determining if something is abuse, and interactive quizzes to help determine if specific actions are healthy or how you might help in certain situations.
 Highly trained advocates offer support, information and advocacy to young people who have questions or concerns about their dating relationships.
 Free and confidential phone, live chat and texting services are available 24/7/365.

 The majority of our faculty and staff members are obligated to report a concern of sexual misconduct to the Title IX Coordinator.
 They are trained to communicate to you your rights, our obligations as an institution, discuss the resources available to you, or to point you to someone who can more fully help.
-Training within this group occurs through faculty meetings and staff meetings.
+Training within this group occurs online and through faculty meetings and staff meetings.

-Mandated reporters are anyone who is not listed as a non-mandated reporter.
+Responsible reporters are anyone who is not listed as a non-mandated reporter.

 Non-mandated reporters are faculty and staff members who have confidentiality restrictions due to their role at Hesston College and the type of credential or license held (i.e. counselor or pastor).
 Non-mandated reporters are faculty or staff who are not under any obligation to report specifics of your concern to the Title IX Coordinator, but will report basic, unidentifiable, information to record the concern and to ensure campus safety.
 These reporters are trained to ensure you know your rights, our obligations as an institution, and discuss the resources available to you.
 They will only break this confidentiality should there be an imminent safety threat to you or the campus, or if the concern involves a minor.
 Non-mandated reporters are trained through their field expertise, and receive the same training as mandated reporters from the college.